slanoe/mlops_classification_e-commerce/README.md

                                          The predictions are saved in data/preprocessed as 'predictions.json'

+> `python tests/simulate_add_products.py`  <- It will simulate the addition of products in the PostgreSQL database

 > You can download the trained models loaded here : https://drive.google.com/drive/folders/1fjWd-NKTE-RZxYOOElrkTdOw2fGftf5M?usp=drive_link and insert them in the models folder